icon-project/IIPs/IIPS/iip-1.md

 July 29, 2018: IIP 1 has been improved and placed as a PR.

-Auguest 1, 2018: Merged to master.
+August 1, 2018: Merged to master.

+May 28, 2020: Changed the list of IIP editors.

 ## Copyright